 What Is the Fastest Way to Get From Chiang Mai to Luang Prabang?

 The fastest and easiest way to get to Luang Prabang is by flying, although this mode of transport happens to also be the most expensive.
 According to Skyscanner, there are two airline services that offer direct flights between Chiang Mai International Airport and Luang Prabang International Airport—Lao Airlines and Bangkok Airways—and they depart about seven times per week.
-The flight is about an hour and 15 minutes long and will cost roughly $175 for a ticket (although you can snag them for $155 if you're lucky).
+The flight is about 1 hour, 15 minutes and will cost roughly $175 for a ticket.
+You can sometimes find them for about $20 less.

 When Is the Best Time to Travel to Luang Prabang?

 The two best months to travel to Luang Prabang—and Laos, in general—are April and October.
-These months bookend the wet season (nay, monsoon season) that plagues Southeast Asia every summer, constantly messing up bus schedules and ruining any hopes of hiking to waterfalls, renting motorbikes for a day, etc. April and October are relatively dry and still hot, about 25 to 30 degrees Celsius (77 to 86 Fahrenheit).
+These months bookend the monsoon season that plagues Southeast Asia every summer, constantly messing up bus schedules and ruining any hopes of hiking to waterfalls, renting motorbikes for a day, etc. April and October are relatively dry and still hot, about 77 to 86 degrees Fahrenheit.
 The crowds are often smaller during these times, too, seeing as university students are still in school.

 What’s the Most Scenic Route to Luang Prabang?

 First, you'll take a three- to four-hour bus from Chiang Mai to Chiang Khong ($2), which is right on the Laos border.
 Alternatively, you can stay the night in nearby Chiang Rai and begin your journey from there.
-At the border, you have to take a shuttle over the Friendship Bridge, which costs another $.75, then pay for your visa-on-arrival, then take another shuttle to the boat dock ($3 to $6).
+At the border, you have to take a shuttle over the Friendship Bridge, which costs 75 cents, and then pay for your visa-on-arrival, then take another shuttle to the boat dock ($3 to $6).
 You'll ride the slow boat along the peaceful Mekong River, watching rural villages pass you by for two full days, stopping overnight in the village of Pakbeng, where you'll need to stay in a guesthouse ($10).
 Feel free to bring beer along for the ride.
-When you finally dock, you'll need to take a tuk tuk (there will be plenty waiting) into the center of Luang Prabang.
+When you finally dock, you'll need to take a tuk-tuk into the center of Luang Prabang.
 Altogether, it should cost about $60.

 Getting to and from the river is pretty much standard for any boat journey.
 All boats depart from the border town of Huay Xai in Laos and travel a similar route.
 Alternatively, though, fearless adventurers can cut down on time by taking the "fast boat," a bone-rattlingly loud, potentially dangerous experience that you may never forget.
 While incredibly chaotic and uncomfortable, the roaring speedboats take only six to eight hours instead of two days.
 Drivers expertly dodge rocks and whirlpools, but the visible wreckage of other speedboats along the way is less than assuring.

 Finally, for a scenic ride in luxury, you can take the elevated version of the slow boat, provided by Shompoo Cruises, for $130.
-That fee includes a much more comfortable seat (perhaps even indoors), lunch, and the option of having the boat staff book overnight accommodation in Pakbeng for you.
+That fee includes a much more comfortable seat, lunch, and the option of having the boat staff book overnight accommodation in Pakbeng for you.

 Do I Need a Visa to Travel to Luang Prabang?

-Do be aware of scammers at the border.
+Be aware of scammers at the border.
 Ignore any agency or individual asking for money to help you with the Laos visa-on-arrival paperwork.
 The forms can be completed easily enough at the border without assistance.
-You can pay drivers in Thai baht until you get a chance to take Laos kip from an ATM.
+You can pay drivers in Thai baht until you get a chance to withdraw Laos kip from an ATM.

 Can I Use Public Transportation to Travel From the Airport?